GerHobbelt/simhash-cpp/README.md

 It also comes with an auxillary function designed to generate a fingerprint given a `char*` and a length.
-This fingeprint is generated with a tokenizer and a hash function (both of which may be provided as template paramters).
+This fingeprint is generated with a tokenizer and a hash function (both of which may be provided as template parameters).
 Using a cyclic hash function, it then performs simhash on a moving window of tokens (as defined by the tokenizer).